epsilon0112358/epsilon0112358.github.io/docs/knowledge/MVPs.md

 Be mindful that the app part and the Academy part are separate subscriptions, if you choose to invest into their platform.
 ### [Over The Wire](https://overthewire.org/wargames/)
 A gamified approach to learn basic Linux and security concepts, which they call Wargames.
-They have content for absolute beginner You ssh into each shell game level looking for information how to access the next level.
+They have content for absolute beginners and progress into higher difficulties.
+You ssh into each shell game level looking for information how to access the next level.
-It teaches you how to research, and absolutely expects you to get stuck here and there, so you have to do some research on how certain mechanics work - an indispensable skill to have in Cybersecurity!
+It teaches you how to research unfamiliar tools, and absolutely expects you to get stuck here and there, so you have to do some reading on how certain mechanics work - an indispensable skill to have in Cybersecurity!
 ### [Pwn College](https://pwn.college/)
 Another gamified platform to learn the basics of Linux and InfoSec.
 Their content, developed around Arizona State University's Cybersecurity curriculum, is very approachable with no prior knowledge, but at the same time goes very in depth with important skills and commands.